unoplatform/Uno.CodeGen/doc/Equality Generation.md

    }
    ```

-1. Compile (the generation process occurres at compile time).
+1. Compile (the generation process occurs at compile time).
 1. It will generate the following public methods for you:
    ``` csharp
    partial class MyEntity : IEquatable<MyEntity>, IKeyEquatable<MyEntity>